SatCloP/pyrtlib/docs/source/api.rst

 ==========

 The main class which computes brightness temperatures (Tb), mean radiating temperature (Tmr), and integrated absorption (Tau) for clear or cloudy conditions.
-Also returns all integrated quantities that the original TBMODEL, Cyber Version, returned.
+Also returns all integrated quantities that the original TBMODEL, Cyber Version, returned ([Schroeder-Westwater-1991]_).

 .. autosummary::
     :toctree: generated/